Check out our comparsion tutorial in the Gallery to see why these specifications are important.

 - If you have your full animation as a QuickTime, Aftereffects, or Final Cut file it will need to be converted and embed as a QuickTime (MPEG-4 codec) in Flash and saved as a swf.

 - Don’t over power you background.

 - Be conservative with your use of screened images.

-TV is a low resolution medium and it has a limited color palette that it can accurately handle.
 Like browser safe colors for the web, there are safe colors for TV broadcast.

 Use the following guidelines when choosing colors: